AlexanderHomer/.github.io/otology/neuro-otology-imaging.md

 <ol start="4" type="A">
 <li>
 <p>
-`<strong>`{=html}Oscillopsia test`</strong>`{=html}: a quick test to evaluate for bilateral vestibular loss: Have patient do a head shake test while reading a snellen chart.
+`<strong>Oscillopsia test`</strong>: a quick test to evaluate for bilateral vestibular loss: Have patient do a head shake test while reading a snellen chart.
 If visual acuity significantly different than at rest, suspect b/l vestibular dysfunction
 </p>
 </li>
 </ol>